Poland seeks more flu vaccines amid shortage during pandemic

 WARSAW, Poland (AP) — The Polish government is trying to secure more flu vaccines from international producers amid a national shortage fueled by higher demand during the coronavirus pandemic, Poland’s health minister said Tuesday.

-Health Minister Adam Niedzielski said that Poland generally has very low flu vaccinations rates and is seeing a vaccine shortage now because orders for this fall and winter were based on last year’s demand.

-Niedzielski said in an interview on Polish commercial station Radio Zet that his ministry held a meeting on Monday with representatives of key vaccine suppliers to explore the possibility of getting more vaccine shipments to Poland.
+Health Minister Adam Niedzielski said Poland generally has very low flu vaccinations rates and is seeing a vaccine shortage now because orders for this fall and winter were based on last year’s demand.
+He told Radio Zet that his ministry met Monday with key vaccine suppliers to explore the possibility of getting more vaccine shipments.

-During the last flu season, about 1.5 million people, or some 4% of Poland’s population of 38 million were vaccinated for the flu, the health minister said.
-Some 100,000 unused vaccines must be disposed of, he said.
+During the last flu season, only about 1.5 million people, or 4% of Poland’s population of 38 million people, were vaccinated for the flu, he said.
+Some 100,000 vaccines went used.

-“The vaccine procurement mechanism is always based on the previous year,” Niedzielski said.
-“Unfortunately, we are in a way trapped by the low vaccination rate of last year.”

-The low flu vaccination rates in Poland are the result of wide distrust in pharmaceutical companies and the vaccinations.
+The low flu vaccination rates in Poland are the result of wide distrust in pharmaceutical companies and in vaccinations.

+During the swine flu outbreak 10 years ago, Poland was the only country worldwide to reject the vaccines over safety fears and distrust in drug companies.
+When that outbreak proved not as deadly as some initially feared, many Poles felt their government was vindicated.

+But fears of COVID-19 have created an unprecedented demand for flu vaccines.
+The Gazeta Wyborcza daily reported Tuesday that pharmacies across Poland are unable to meet demand and have created waiting lists for future deliveries.

+Tomasz Leleno, spokesman for the Polish Pharmacological Chamber, said he expects the situation to improve with new deliveries in late September and early October.

-Health experts are stressing that the seasonal influenza vaccine is especially important this year because reducing the number of flu cases would help preserve medical resources for treating COVID-19 patients.
-They say that many of the symptoms of influenza and COVID-19 are similar and it can be difficult at first to determine which infection is making someone ill.
+Health experts are stressing that the seasonal flu vaccine is especially important this year because reducing the number of flu cases helps preserve medical resources for treating COVID-19 patients.

 .